arunoruto/durst/README.md

 ## Acknowledgments

-Resources and libraries that have been helpful in building prost:
+Resources and libraries that have been helpful in building durst:

 - [Choose an Open Source License](https://choosealicense.com)
 - [GitHub Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet)